Grisy-98/Project-3-Data-Visualization/README.md

 * **Michael Sanchez:** Data collection and preprocessing.
 * **Griselda Rodriguez:** Data analysis and visualization (specifically creating the maps)
 * **Adil Baksh:** Data visualization (specifically the line graphs)
-* **Santiago Cardenas:** Create a SQLAlchemy database, a README.md file, and a PPT presentation.
+* **Santiago Cardenas:** Create a SQLite database, a README.md file, and a PPT presentation.